foldda/rda/README.md

 ### Separation of Schema and Data

 JSON and XML embed structural metadata directly into every single object.
 RDA allows you to separate schema definitions from the data payload when appropriate (or include an optional header row, similar to CSV).
-While this trade-off reduces self-describing verbosity, it mostly eliminates redundancy over the wire.
+While this trade-off reduces self-describing verbosity, it mostly eliminates redundancy over the wire, and more importantly, it allows flexibilities such as having multiple versions of records in the same container.

 See the [dynamic schema-version handling demo](https://htmlpreview.github.io/?https://github.com/foldda/rda/blob/main/rda-version-handling.html) for examples.